NBA players union complains about Jackson’s Carmelo comments

+NEW YORK (AP) — If players can’t publicly ask for a trade, management shouldn’t be able to encourage one.

-NEW YORK (AP) — The National Basketball Players Association says it has spoken to NBA Commissioner Adam Silver about Phil Jackson’s comments regarding Carmelo Anthony.
+That was the message from the National Basketball Players Association to NBA Commissioner Adam Silver following New York Knicks President Phil Jackson’s comments regarding Carmelo Anthony.

-Jackson said Friday that perhaps it was best if Anthony sought to be traded from the New York Knicks, and the team president added that the club hadn’t been able to win with the All-Star forward.
+Jackson said Friday that the Knicks haven’t been able to win with Anthony and that maybe the All-Star forward would be “better off somewhere else.”

-Players are prohibited from publicly requesting trades, and NBPA Executive Director Michele Roberts said Saturday that players “expect management to adhere to the same standards.”
+Players risk being fined if they lobby for a trade in the media.

 Most Read Stories